DJHartley/xpwn/README.markdown

 Technical notes
 ---------------

-Both xpwn and ipsw load the entire contents of the IPSW into memory before manipulating it.
-This is especially useful for ipsw, because it allows all the necessary transformations to be done without writing the intermediate steps to disk and slowing the process down. ipsw is hence even faster than the Mac pwnagetool.
+The ipsw tool loads the entire contents of the IPSW into memory before manipulating it.
+This is especially useful, because it allows all the necessary transformations to be done without writing the intermediate steps to disk and slowing the process down. ipsw is hence even faster than the Mac pwnagetool.

-However, hefty virtual memory requirements are necessary: 170 MB for xpwn and 500 MB for ipsw.
+However, hefty virtual memory requirements are necessary: 500 MB for the ipsw tool.
 Most modern computers should have that much to spare.
 Not all of it needs to be free physical, as memory is accessed in a sequential manner so thrashing should be kept to a minimum.
 In the worst case, it should be equivalent to just writing intermediate results to disk.
 In essence, virtual